If your vehicle has a steering wheel lock make sure the ignition is in the accessory or on position when being towed.|

 If your vehicle becomes inoperable (without access to wheel dollies, car-hauling trailer, or flatbed transport vehicle), it can be flat-towed (all wheels on the ground, regardless of the powertrain and transmission configuration) under the following conditions:

-- Your vehicle is facing forward so you tow it in a forward direction.
+- Your vehicle is facing forward for towing in a forward direction.

 Put your climate control system in recirculated air mode to prevent exhaust fumes from entering the vehicle.
 See

 Follow these guidelines if you have a need for recreational (RV) towing.
 An example of recreational towing would be towing your vehicle behind a motorhome.
-These guidelines are to make sure you do not damage the transmission during towing.
+We designed these guidelines to prevent damage to your transmission.

-Do not tow your vehicle with any wheels on the ground, as vehicle or transmission damage may occur.
-It is recommended to tow your vehicle with all four wheels off the ground, for example when using a vehicle transport trailer.
-Otherwise, you cannot tow your vehicle.
+All-wheel drive vehicles CANNOT be flat-towed (all wheels on the ground) as vehicle or transmission damage may occur.
+It is recommended to tow your vehicle with all four (4) wheels off the ground such as when using a car-hauling trailer.
+Otherwise, you cannot recreational tow your vehicle.